Limited spots! Students accepted on a rolling basis each month | Summer Internships Available

 Strategic Takeaway

-Engineering competitions matter when they deepen understanding, clarify direction, and support long term growth.
-They are most effective when chosen intentionally and paired with reflection.
+Engineering competitions matter when they deepen understanding, clarify direction, and support long-term growth.

 Frequently Asked Questions